Gleb4442/pricing.hotelmol.com/replit.md

 This is a full-stack web application built as a pricing page for "Roomie" - an AI hotel services platform.
 The application features a modern React frontend with a sleek pricing interface that allows users to toggle between usage-based, monthly, and yearly billing modes.
 The frontend is built with Vite, React, TypeScript, and styled using Tailwind CSS with shadcn/ui components.
 The backend uses Express.js with TypeScript and is configured to work with PostgreSQL via Drizzle ORM.

 The application supports multi-language functionality (Russian, Ukrainian, English, Polish - with Ukrainian as default) and offers three pricing tiers (BASIC, PRO, PREMIUM).
+For fixed monthly payment plans, BASIC includes 1500 messages and PRO includes 3000 messages.
 The pricing page includes interactive billing toggles, tooltips, savings calculator with fullscreen mode, and responsive design elements optimized for both desktop and mobile.

 # User Preferences